FilipCiesielski/Helpful_fridge/README.md

 # Helpful_fridge
-Hello, This is my first project in react.
+Hello, This is my first project in React.js.
 Helpful_fridge will help you find recipes from products that you have in the fridge.
 Open the fridge, enter the ingredients and search.
 Have fun and good luck in cooking.